Dooders/Dooders/README.md

 ## My Background

-1. BS and MA to be an intelligence analyst
+1. BS in Geospatial Intelligence and a Master's in National Security Studies
+   * I was planning on being an intelligence analyst focusing on satellite imagery
 2. Process Improvement
+    * Needed a job after grad-school, that introduced me to the idea of process improvement.
+Learned a lot about the types of waste, inefficiencies, and the value of data
-3. Data Science and Ml/Dl
+3. Data Science with Machine Learning and Deep Learning
+    * Loved the idea of using data to make predictions and decisions.
+I had roles in different industries looking to identify patterns and trends in data
 4. Software engineering, fraud detection
+    * My current role is a mix of many different roles.
+I am now more focused on creating systems and process and better ways to catch undetected financial fraud

 ## Inspiration